maraja12/clojure2/README.md

 This app is working both with csv files and h2 database.
 CSV files were downloaded from https://www.kaggle.com/, where I have found one file with top 1000 movies (imdb_top_1000.csv) and two paired files with user ratings for specific movies (movies.csv, raitings.csv).
+Raitings.csv file contains ratings from 100 users.

+I had difficulties in finding dataset with same movie titles as in imdb_top_1000.csv.
 I could have only used movies.csv file, instead of imdb_top_1000.csv (because not all movie titles match), but it provides user much more details, such as director, actors or average rating from IMDB...
 I assume that is relevant information for every filmophile.
 Furthermore, it is more fun this way.
+So, I went trough the datasets and tried to rename titles, and somehow improve the soultion...
+Now, almost all the titles match.

 Database is used for recommendation algorithm.
 I will talk about that in more detail soon...
+Just to mention, in order to use the app it is necessary to load the script, via (execute-script) in db.db namespace.

 As some people do not like to register and to have their data collected, MOVIELAND offers two ways of using the app.